Arve Walde

-Arve Grøvan Walde (born 19 May 1985 in Bergen, Norway) is a footballer playing for Fyllingsdalen.
+Arve Grøvan Walde (born 19 May 1985) is a footballer playing for Fyllingsdalen.
 He is a younger brother of former club-colleague Knut Walde.

 Career

 Walde debuted for Brann's first team in 2003, but apart from a short period in 2004, he never managed to establish himself in the starting line-up.
 In 2006, Walde was loaned out to the local club Løv-Ham, where he reunited with his brother Knut Walde.
 The clubs agreed on a one-year loan deal.
 Walde also signed a two-year contract with Brann before being loaned out to Løv-Ham.
 Before the 2007 season, however, he signed a contract making him Løv-Ham-player on a permanent basis.
 In 2012 Løv-Ham merged to form Fyllingsdalen, where Walde continued to play.